Policy on the Acceptable Use of Information Technology Resources

 University policy X-1.00(A), "Policy on Acceptable Use of Information Technology Resources" specifies that "Those using university IT resources, whether at the university or elsewhere, are responsible for complying with security standards set forth by the Vice President and Chief Information Officer (VP/CIO)."
 The following are those standards:

-Data Classification Standards
+UMD Cardholder Data Security Standards

 Student Network Guidelines